Article Model Answer (Edexcel IGCSE English Language A): Revision Note

 The following model answer is an example of a top-mark response to the above task:

 Are Hobbies out of Habit?
-[Marking comment]

-How often have you heard yourself say, “I haven’t got time”?
-This seems to be the mantra for 21st-century living.
-Life is crazy: jobs, children, other family members, friendships, socialising, exercising, trying to find some “me” time - it’s a wonder we fit it all in!
-[Marking comment]Increasingly, having a specific hobby or interest seems to get pushed further down our list of priorities, but as life gets more stressful, maybe it’s time we got back into the habit of having a hobby.
-[Marking comment]
+How often have you heard yourself say "I haven't got time"?
+This seems to be the mantra for 21st century living.
+Life is crazy: jobs, children, other family members, friendships, socialising, exercising, trying to find some "me" time - it's a wonder we fit it all in!
+Increasingly, having a specific hobby or interest seems to get pushed further down our list of priorities, but as life gets more stressful, maybe it's time we got back into the habit of having a hobby.

-The importance of hobbies [Marking comment]
+The importance of hobbies

-My hobby journey [Marking comment]
+My hobby journey

 After a particularly lazy January sat on the sofa doing nothing in particular, I decided to embark on my own journey of getting back into the habit of having a hobby.
 I used to be a keen tennis player when I was younger, and there was a tennis club close to my home which I had resolutely ignored for the past few years.
-But, for the purpose of research, I decided to become a member and joined a Tuesday night “Rusty Racket” group.
-My apologies at the start of my first session were endless: “I haven’t played for ages”, “My serve is terrible”, “Good luck to whoever is partnering me!”
-But everyone was friendly, welcoming and, crucially for me, not that competitive.
-After a few warm-up serves, I was happily dancing around the court, swinging my racket left, right and centre like I was on Centre Court at Wimbledon.
-It was a clear evening, and it felt good to be out in the fresh air, trying to improve my technique but not taking myself too seriously at the same time.
-And I’ve kept it up!
-I still can’t serve very well, but I enjoy the process of trying to get better at something, as well as being out in the fresh air to brush away any stresses of the day.
-I make sure I prioritise that time and can now count “tennis” as my hobby.
-[Marking comment]
+But, for research purposes, I decided to become a member and joined a Tuesday night "Rusty Racket" group.
+My apologies at the start of my first session were endless: "I haven't played for ages", "my serve is terrible" and "good luck to whoever is partnering me!"
+But everyone was friendly, welcoming and, crucially, not that competitive.
+After a few warm-up serves, I was happily dancing around the court, swining my racket left, right and centre like I was on Centre Court at Wimbledon.
+It was a clear evening, and it felt good to be out in the fresh air to brush away any stresses of the day.
+I now make sure I prioritise that time and can now say that tennis is my hobby.

 Benefits of hobbies

 Taking up a sport seems the obvious choice, and there is no doubt that being outside is beneficial to your health, but this does not mean you need to go out and join the first running club you see.
 Just making time for regular walks in nature can help decrease anxiety levels and feelings of stress.
 Regular access to green spaces has been linked to lower instances of depression and improved concentration and attention.
-The charity Mind says that “being outside in natural light can be helpful if you experience seasonal affective disorder (SAD)”.
-Fishing, hiking, mountain biking, geo-caching, orienteering, or even rambling can all become something to be passionate about.
+The charity Mind says that "being outside in natural light can be helpful if you experience seasonal affective disorder (SAD)".
+Fishing, hiling, mountain biking, geo-caching, orienteering or even rambling can all become something to be passionate about.
 If you are lucky enough to live near the coast, open water swimming and paddleboarding are increasingly popular, and will definitely wake you up!
-[Marking comment]

 Less active hobbies are just as beneficial.
-Brain-training activities, such as Sudoku, word-searches and crosswords can all help keep our minds active, and crafting is both a way of keeping your fingers supple and possibly saving money.
+Brain-training activities, such as Sudoku, word-searches and crosswords, can all help keep our minds active, and crafting is both a way of keeping your fingers moving and possibly saving money.
 Lots of people have turned their hobbies into their careers, possibly due to the popularity of shows such as The Great British Bake Off and The Great British Sewing Bee.
-[Marking comment] Anything creative can also help to reduce stress, and several studies have shown that hobbies such as art, writing and music can even prevent stress in the first place.
+Anything creative can also help to reduce stress, and several studies have shown that hobbies such as art, writing and music can even prevent stress in the first place.
 Hobbies can also help people socialise, bringing like-minded individuals together, which can have a further positive impact on our mental well-being.
 But above all, having a hobby or interest helps to reduce screen time and is, well, fun!

-So, whether it’s gardening, sewing, go-karting or ice-skating, finding a hobby or interest that you find fun, relaxing and rewarding can have real physical and mental benefits for you and for your loved ones.
-So maybe it’s time to dust off your own rusty racket and take the plunge!
-[Marking comment]The good thing about the internet is that it has never been easier to find a club or a hobby to try, so why not try one today?
-[Marking comment]
+So whether it's gardening, sewing, go-karting or ice-skating, finding a hobby or interest that you find fun, relaxing and rewarding can have real physical and mental benefits for you and for your loved ones.
+So maybe it's time to dust off your own rusty racket and take the plunge!
+The good thing about the internet is that it has never been easier to find a club or a hobby to try, so why not give one a go today?

 Join the 100,000+ Students that ❤️ Save My Exams